Endrylrm/Endrylrm/README.md

 ###

-<p align="left">My name is Endryl Richard Monteiro, i'm from Brazil and i'm a aspiring programmer, working hard to improve my programming skills by self learning and to stay up to date, to get my first job as software engineer.</p>
+<p align="left">My name is Endryl Richard Monteiro, i'm from Brazil and i'm a aspiring programmer, working hard to improve my programming skills while staying up to date, trying to get my first job as a programmer/software engineer.</p>

 ###